-To further examine diet patterns and behavior, we are launching a new study, ADAPT, at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
-This study will collect a breadth of evidence on the psychobiological, cultural, social, and environmental predictors of long-term dietary adherence to healthy dietary patterns in US adults.
+To examine diet patterns and behavior, we launched the ADAPT Study in 2015, at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
+This study collects a breadth of evidence on the psychobiological, cultural, social, and environmental predictors of long-term dietary adherence to healthy dietary patterns in adults.

-- How do the nutrient compositions vary within and between dietary patterns?
+How nutrient compositions vary within and between different dietary patterns?

-- To examine eco-social factors that are associated with long-term (2+ years) adherence among followers of different diets.
+What are the eco-social factors associated with long-term (2+ years) adherence among followers of different diets.
 In other words, which factors seem to help individuals adhere to diets over the long term?

 In the summer of 2015, we conducted the ADAPT Feasibility Survey, which was a short survey to learn about whether people would be interested in participating in a bigger study about behaviors, lifestyle, and dietary patterns.
 We had a great response, with over 9,000 people expressing interest in a future study.
 That led us here— to a bigger and more comprehensive ADAPT study.